-Cinnamomum camphora tree commonly known as Camphor tree, it is a large evergreen tree that grows up to 20 – 30 metres tall.
+Cinnamomum camphora tree commonly known as camphor tree, is a large evergreen tree that grows up to 20–30m tall.
 The leaves have a glossy, waxy appearance and smell of camphor when crushed.
 In spring it produces bright green foliage with masses of small white flowers.
-The Cinnamomum camphora produces clusters of black berry like fruit around 1cm in diameter.
+The cinnamomum camphora produces clusters of black berry like fruit around 1cm in diameter.
 It has a pale bark that is very rough and fissured vertically.

 Camphor is a white crystalline substance obtained from the tree Cinnamomum camphora.

 Camphor has been used for many centuries as a culinary spice, a component of incense and as a medicine.
-Camphor is also an insect repellent as flea – killing substance.
+Camphor is also an insect repellent.

-The Camphor tree is native to Taiwan, southern Japan, Southeast China and Indochina, where it is cultivated for camphor and timber production.
-The production and shipment of camphor, in a solid, waxy form was a major industry in Taiwan 1895 to 1945.
-It was used medically as well as an important ingredient in the production of smokeless gun powder and celluloid.
+The camphor tree is native to Taiwan, southern Japan, Southeast China and Indochina, where it is cultivated for camphor and timber production.
+The production and shipment of camphor, in a solid, waxy form was a major industry in Taiwan from 1895 to 1945.
+It was also used medically as an important ingredient in the production of smokeless gun powder and celluloid.

 Paperbark Mable – Acer griseum